Bombylius major: Description

-B. major can be found from April to June throughout temperate Europe, North America and some parts of Asia, concentrated in the northern hemisphere.
+Bombylius major can be found from April to June throughout temperate Europe, North America and some parts of Asia, concentrated in the northern hemisphere.
 The species occurs across a variety of environments, from arid to moist.

 Morphology

 The adult body size varies from 6.3 to 12 mm in length and is considered a relatively medium-sized fly.
 The body color is dark, but is densely covered by a thick coat of lighter color hairs.
 The head is typically brown and black hairs, but the lower portion of the head is mostly white hairs.
 It has dark patches on the anterior half of the wings and long hairy legs that dangle while in flight.
 The dark wing span can range from 8.4 to 14 mm and has a dark brown edge.
 Their boldly patterned wings have a distinct dividing border through the horizontal middle between the dark and clear portions.
 Their antennae are typically very short and pointed.
 Additionally, the species has long legs and a long rigid proboscis found in the front of the head, which is used to feed on the nectar of flowers.
 The proboscis ranges from 5.5 to 7.5 mm in length.
 While its wings continue to beat, its front legs grip the flower and its long rigid beak is inserted to collect the nectar.
 Despite its fearsome appearance, the beak is quite harmless.
 Males are typically smaller than females.
-Movement of the bee is categorized by both hovering and darting between locations.
+Movement is categorized by both hovering and darting between locations.
 The flies also emit a high-pitched buzz.

 Mimicry

-The species gets its name from its similarity in appearance to bumblebees.
-This mimicry is likely a defense mechanism against predators and also allows the species to get close to the nest of their hosts.
-However, there are several distinguishable factors.
-Bees have two pairs of wings, while B. major has only one pair.
-The body is more triangular shaped than the typical round oval shape of a bumblebee.
+The species gets its common name from its similarity in appearance to bees.
+This mimicry likely confers some defense against predation.
+However, there are several distinguishing features: B. major has only one pair of wings (bees have two), extremely thin legs, and the head is very small, with a long rigid proboscis.

-Life Cycle
+Life cycle

-B. major is mostly seen in the spring, beginning to appear at the end of March and large numbers seen until the end of May, with the species being sighted into June.
+Bombylius major is mostly seen in the spring, beginning to appear at the end of March and large numbers seen until the end of May, with the species being sighted into June.
 The fly is holometabolous.

-B. major has several host species, including the brood of solitary wasps and bees, particularly digging bees such as Andrena.
+Bombylius major has several host species, including the brood of solitary wasps and bees, particularly digging bees such as Andrena.
 Egg deposition takes place by the female hovering above the entrance of a host insect nest, usually a solitary bee, and throwing down her eggs using a flicking movement.
 The larvae are hypermetamorphic parasitoids which then feed on the food stored, as well as the young solitary bees or wasps.
 If the female is unable to flick her eggs near the nest, she plants them on flowers visited by the host insects.
 The developing larvae then make their way to the host nest or attach themselves to the bees or wasps to then be carried to the nest.